canonical/ossa/ossa-lite/README.md

-# Lite Script (ossa-lite.sh)
+# ossa-lite.sh
-This script runs from a local system against a remote target
+This script runs from a local system against a remote host
+* Local System:  Your Mac/Ubuntu/Windows 10 (WSL) laptop
+* Remote Host: A server/vm/container running Ubuntu 14.04 or later

 ## Script Duration
 ossa-lite should complete is less than 30 seconds